Aware Senior Care Blog

 “It breaks our heart when a family needs the care but don’t have the funds to cover it,” says Tim Murray.
 Taking a page out of his own book of recommendations, he and his wife purchased their policy at age 59, when they were still young enough to lock in rates.

-Thompson says that he continues to be surprised about how many smart people he meets who have had brilliant careers and amassed impressive assets, but “Don’t know beans about at what age to collect Social Security, or the importance of wills and trusts.”
+Furthermore, Thompson continues to be surprised by smart people of means lacking basic elder care planning knowledge.
+Despite brilliant careers and impressive assets, they “Don’t know beans about Social Security or the importance of wills and trusts.”

 If your head is in the sand, he says, the most important thing to do is to start the conversation.